 When there is reason to know but insufficient evidence for the court to determine that the child is an Indian child, the court must treat the child as an Indian child and comply with ICWA requirements until and unless it is determined on the record that the child does not meet the definition of "Indian child" at 25 U.S.C.
 1903(4).
 25 C.F.R.
 23.107(b)(2).
 The court must also confirm on the record through a report, declaration, or testimony that DSS or another party in the proceeding has used due diligence to identify, work with, and obtain verification from the tribes of which there is reason to know the child (1) may be (or is) a member or (2) is eligible for membership and a biological parent is a member.
 25 C.F.R.
 23.107(b)(1).
-See section 13.2.F, below (discussing notice requirements to the tribe and regional BIA office).
 The information from the tribe will allow the court to determine whether the child is an Indian child.
 See 25 C.F.R.
 23.108(c).